Vankata453/ZoneInternetGamesServer/README.md

 * `-l` (`--log`): Enables socket data logging.
 Allows for specifying a custom folder; if not specified, the *default "InternetGamesServer_logs"* folder is used.
 * `--skip-level-matching`: Allows matching players, disregarding their chosen skill level.
 * `--log-ping-messages`: Log empty received messages by sockets, which are used for pinging the server.
+* `--disable-xp-ad-banner`: Prevents the server from responding to ad banner requests from XP games.
+By default, a "Powered by ZoneInternetGamesServer" banner is provided.

 ### Internet Games Client DLL + DLL Injector